Episode 58

 Speaker:

-began to test them, um, on people who were simply
+weight.
+So they began to test them on people

 Speaker: